wp-plugins/buddypress-compliments/readme.txt

 * Compliments are tracked in BuddyPress Activity
 * Members can delete compliments received (option to prevent this available).
 * Compliments are now paginated
+* Compliments can be set as private and visible only to the member receiving them.

 We built this plugin especially for Whoop! our [WordPress Directory Theme](https://wpgeodirectory.com/themes/wordpress-directory-theme-whoop/ "Whoop! is the latest Social Directory theme for GeoDirectory") powered by [GeoDirectory](https://wordpress.org/plugins/geodirectory/ "Whoop! is a GeoDirectory theme and it will be released soon").